St. Regis is one of the most highly-respected hotel brands in the world.

 The potential for redemption value is incredible here because rooms during the winter season can be as expensive as $4,000 per night!

-This is incredible because you might be able to book these same dates at a per-night price of 85,000 points for standard dates, 70,000 points for off-peak dates, and 100,000 points for peak dates.
+This is incredible because you might be able to book these same dates at a per-night price of 70,000-100,000 points on average, although the price can fluctuate throughout the year.

 The St. Regis Zhuhai is a waterfront hotel in China‘s most livable city, Zhuhai.
 Zhuhai is located on the southeastern coast of China’s Guangdong province, and it’s famous for being connected to Hong Kong and Macau via the Hong Kong-Zhuhai-Macau Bridge.